Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
+***I am seeking for Postdoc Position about Large Language Models.***

+Our four papers are accepted by EMNLP 2023.
+Thanks for my comrades!
+See you in Singapore!

+Our one paper is accepted by NeurIPS 2023 dataset Track.
+Thanks for my comrades!
+See you in New Orleans!

 We release the promoted YuLan-Chat-2 by continually-pretraining and multi-stage instruction-tuning LLaMA-2 on Chinese and English bilingual corpus, and extend the maximum length into 8k: [YuLan-Chat-2](https://github.com/RUC-GSAI/YuLan-Chat).

-We release a chat-based large language model by fine-tuning on high-quality instructions, [YuLan-Chat](https://github.com/RUC-GSAI/YuLan-Chat).

-My paper is accepted by TASLP 2023.
-Thanks for my comrades!

 Selected Publications
 ======